damiansal18/Scanner-One/README.md

 # Scanner-One
-Made a scanner which validates whether given input is part of the Langugae we set.
+Made a scanner which validates whether given input is part of the Language we set.